knoppys/scp-bookings/README.md

 Changelog

+V3.5.1
+- Updated the booking confirmation emails to use the posted value from the booking form as the conditional check is already carried out function side.

 V3.5
 - Upgraded all editors to use wpautop() to ensure that all meta is saved as HTML with tags.
 -- Includes Apartment meta : additional location information, description, terms and arrival process.